 Current City plans and policies include strategies to encourage the use of transit and nonmotorized modes of travel, and to discourage the use of single-occupant vehicles.
 This emphasis is reflected in City policies that prioritize other uses of street space over parking, and a movement in policy direction toward imposing maximum (rather than minimum) parking requirements on new development.
-As discussed above, Policy T42 of the Seattle Comprehensive Plan's Transportation Element states that it is the City's general policy to replace short-term parking only when the project results in a concentrated and substantial amount of on-street parking loss.
+As discussed above, Goal TG18 of the Seattle Comprehensive Plan notes that mobility is the primary purpose of the arterial street system, and Policy T42 of the Seattle Comprehensive Plan's Transportation Element states that it is the City's general policy to replace short-term parking only when the project results in a concentrated and substantial amount of on-street parking loss.
 The removal of parking that would occur under AWPOW, in conjunction with enhanced nonmotorized and transit facilities that are included in the project, is consistent with this policy direction and supports overall City planning goals for reducing dependency on single-occupant vehicles in the downtown area.